Software Alternatives, Accelerators & Startups

 A few popular examples of static site generators include Hugo, Jekyll, and VuePress.
 Source: almost 3 years ago

 Documentation site was based on https://vuepress.vuejs.org/ but it evolved so much I dropped Vue all together and wen't with plain HTML instead.
 I must have left that meta tag from the early days.
-Regarding Vue I use it daily at my job, great library :). - Source: Hacker News / almost 3 years ago
+Regarding Vue I use it daily at my job, great library :). - Source: Hacker News / about 3 years ago

 In this article, I'll give several examples of sites I've created using Vue and VuePress, a popular way to build static sites with Vue.
-I'll also walk through a game engine we created in VuePress that you can deploy as a SWA, and touch on the use of Vite.js, a lightning-fast toolkit you can use to build all types of applications, built by the masterminds behind the Vue.js projects. - Source: dev.to / almost 3 years ago
+I'll also walk through a game engine we created in VuePress that you can deploy as a SWA, and touch on the use of Vite.js, a lightning-fast toolkit you can use to build all types of applications, built by the masterminds behind the Vue.js projects. - Source: dev.to / about 3 years ago

 Just kidding, although using both I still prefer React over Vue fwiw.
 There totally is, look at VuePress as it’s essentially the same thing, but for Vue obviously.
 Source: about 3 years ago